2019201072SAIROHITHARETI/SoftwareEngineering/README.md

 1)To register in case you are not a part of the chat application 2)To login in case you are.

+## Registration :
+On clicking the register button, a new screen is displayed which takes in Server IP, Server port, Username and password to be used for login.
+After clicking “Register” , if successful, one is redirected to the Login page.

 Group Members: